uwcse440/web-cse440-wi18/_assignments/assignment3/index.md

 Due: {{ page.due_project_3a }}.

-The goal of this milestone is to develop an initial paper prototype that will begin to allow testing of your design.
+Develop a paper prototype for your design.

-Develop a paper prototype that conveys the critical aspects of your design, including support for testing your two primary tasks.
+It should convey all critical aspects of your design, including support for testing your two primary tasks.

 ### Samples from Prior Offerings